Adroiti/docs-for-code-review-tools/tfsec/aws-autoscaling-no-public-ip.md

-Pattern: A resource has a public IP address
+Pattern: Use of public IP for AWS resource

 Issue: -